flame-engine/flame/doc/development/style_guide.md

 - Check the [Flutter Documentation Guide] -- it contains lots of great advice on writing good documentation.
-    - However, disregard the advice about writing in passive voice.
+    - However, disregard the advice about writing in a passive voice.

 - Class documentation should ideally start with the class name itself, and follow a pattern such as:
   ```dart